 Docker tracks volume references using in-memory reference counting.
 A few things can leave that counter stale:

-- Docker Desktop extensions — extensions can own volumes with no visible container in
+Docker Desktop extensions — extensions can own volumes with no visible container in docker ps -a.

 Important: docker volume rm --force does NOT fix this